mstancl/mstancl/README.md

 since its much easier to create my own demo test app rather then relying on some public API
 (which is usually restricted to some degree or can change frequently and I would like to avoid that)
 I also enjoy casual game development just to get a taste of something new.
-So far I've done Tetris and Asteroids, so you can see some of it in the reposotiries as well.
+So far I've done Tetris and Asteroids, so you can see some of it in the repositories as well.
 For those, i use LibGDX library.

 Since I work for QA, I do not only test the API's from the functional point of view but also do performance testing using JMeter.
 I will most likely want to explore this a bit more programatically to see if I can learn something new there,